Interview Query

 Basic Python Interview Questions

 Although there are plenty of advanced technical questions, be sure you can quickly and competently answer basic questions like “What data types are used in Python?” and “What is a Python dictionary?”
-You don’t want to get caught stumbling on an answer for a basic Python syntax question.
+You don’t want to get caught stumbling on an answer to a basic Python syntax question.

 If possible, direct your responses back to work experiences or Python data science projects you have worked on.